-The Financial Institutions Act permits the transfer of net profits to a retained earnings reserve.
+Section 42 of the Banking Services Act (2014), which replaced the Financial Institutions Act, permits the transfer of net profits to a retained earnings reserve.
 Such transfers are made at the discretion of the Bank's directors and must be notified to the Bank of Jamaica.

-The amount transferred to retained earnings reserve from unappropriated profits during the year was \$Nil (2014:\$700,000,000).
+The amount transferred to retained earnings reserve from unappropriated profits during the year was \$500,000,000 (2015:\$Nil).